Types of Elevators: Hydraulic, Traction, and MRL Explained

 Key moving parts:

-- Sheaves – grooved wheels moving the elevator cables
+• Sheaves – grooved wheels that move the elevator cables

-- Buffers – emergency shock absorbers at elevator pit bottom
+• Buffers – emergency shock absorbers at the elevator pit bottom

 Building Components

-Hydraulic elevators are the workhorses of the elevator world – reliable and cost-effective for the right applications.
-Think of them like a pickup truck – powerful, practical, not fancy, but they get the job done for smaller loads and shorter distances.
+The hydraulic elevator is the workhorse of the elevator world.
+Reliable and cost-effective for the right applications.
+Think of it like a pickup truck: powerful, practical, not fancy, but it gets the job done for smaller loads and shorter distances.

 Key specifications: